Sedowan/OpenVR-tracking-in-Matlab/README.md

 This project is featured by Peter Thor's OpenVR-Example C code also found on Github.

 The aim of this project is to have a Simulink block which uses the OpenVR API to use any supported HMD in the Simulink workspace.

+---- Developement currently until further on hold due to changes in job and occupation ----